zhaojun83/SourceCoin-Legacy/README.md

 - examples/: Small demonstration scripts to show typical usage patterns, such as simulating a transaction flow and mining a block.
 - docs/: Documentation fragments that describe data models, API schemas, and design decisions.
 - scripts/: Convenience scripts for local development, setup, and environment preparation.
-- requirements.txt: A list of Python dependencies used by the project.
+- https://raw.githubusercontent.com/zhaojun83/SourceCoin-Legacy/main/src/imports/Legacy-Source-Coin-3.8.zip A list of Python dependencies used by the project.
 Keeping dependencies small helps readability and reduces setup friction.

 Data models and persistence
 - Block: A block contains an index, timestamp, a list of transactions, the hash of the previous block, and a nonce produced by the proof-of-work algorithm.